1987 Cannes Film Festival

-The 40th Cannes Film Festival was held from 7 to 19 May 1987.
-The Palme d'Or went to the Sous le soleil de Satan by Maurice Pialat, a choice which was considered "highly controversial" and the prize was given under the jeers of the public.
-Pialat is quoted to have retorted "You don’t like me?
-Well, let me tell you that I don’t like you either!"
+The 40th Cannes Film Festival took place from 7 to 19 May 1987.
+French-Italian actor Yves Montand served as jury president for the main competition.

+French filmmaker Maurice Pialat won the Palme d'Or, the festival's top prize, for the drama film Under the Sun of Satan, a choice which critics considered "highly controversial" and the prize was given under the jeers of the public.
+Pialat is quoted to have retorted "You don't like me?
+Well, let me tell you that I don't like you either!"

-The festival opened with Un homme amoureux, directed by Diane Kurys and closed with Aria, directed by Robert Altman, Bruce Beresford, Bill Bryden, Jean-Luc Godard, Derek Jarman, Franc Roddam, Nicolas Roeg, Ken Russell, Charles Sturridge and Julien Temple.
-The 1987 Festival also paid tribute to Federico Fellini.
+The festival opened with A Man in Love by Diane Kurys, and closed with Aria by Robert Altman, Bruce Beresford, Bill Bryden, Jean-Luc Godard, Derek Jarman, Franc Roddam, Nicolas Roeg, Ken Russell, Charles Sturridge and Julien Temple.